magsv/m_etp_services/README.md

 The current library can be built following the instructions below or the supplied dockerfile can be used to create a **Docker** image with everything preinstalled ready to be tested following the docker instructions below.

-Setup with a clean install
+Setup with a clean install on localhost
 ================

 The procedure below is based on that you will not perform an release of the application but rather run it directly on a single node.